cgiampalmo/twilio_android/README.md

 Every participant has to announce their OpenPGP key (see answer above).
 If you would like to send encrypted messages to a conference you have to make sure that you have every participant's public key in your OpenKeychain.
-Right now there is no check in Conversations to ensure that.
+Right now there is no check in Messenger to ensure that.
 You have to take care of that yourself.
 Go to the conference details and touch every key id (The hexadecimal number below a contact).
 This will send you to OpenKeychain which will assist you on adding the key.
 This works best in very small conferences with contacts you are already using OpenPGP with.
 This feature is regarded experimental.
-Conversations is the only client that uses XEP-0027 with conferences.
+Messenger is the only client that uses XEP-0027 with conferences.
 (The XEP neither specifically allows nor disallows this.)